15 Things to do in Kuala Lumpur for New Year’s Eve

 Pulled Pork with Apple Sourdough and Cilantro Salsa, Sanbanto Pork Chops with Charred Charleston Pepper Puree, Ulam Herbed Crab Rice, and Early Grey Crème Brulee with Shortbread and Grapefruit.
 Feeling hungry?
 Table & Apron serves up modern comfort food drawing inspiration from world-renowned bakeries and restaurants.

-*This article is dedicated post in collaboration with AirAsia.
+*This article is a dedicated post in collaboration with AirAsia.